Leviathan121005/hybrid-swing-trading-model/README.md

 ## Interpretation

-The hybrid model outperforms the rule-based baselines (Moving Average and Breakout) in both mean return and Sharpe ratio.
+The hybrid model outperforms the two baselines (Moving Average and Breakout) in both mean return and Sharpe ratio.
 Its mean return is comparable to Buy and Hold (22.06% vs 22.36%), while achieving a higher Sharpe ratio (0.363 vs 0.338), indicating better risk-adjusted performance.

 Compared to the standalone classifier, the hybrid model achieves a slightly higher mean return with a similar Sharpe ratio.
 This indicates a modest improvement, with the reinforcement learning component refining trade selection while maintaining comparable return stability.